IamHassanAb/WebScraping-Reddit-old--Python/README.md

 # WebScraping-Reddit-old-Python
-This is a project I made to learn webscraping and analytics.
+This is a project I self-initiated to learn webscraping and analytics.